brewedkofii/brewedkofii/README.md

 also be wary when reading blegs doc . some info does not have the full context , this is not made to insult bleg but to tell you that bleg aint innocent either.

-The reason why sol is pissed at bleg in the newer pics u see in the doc is because bleg was bringing sols friends into the drama even tho they have nothing to do with it. like coal and dogfangs. except for the friend thats in the fotos telling her its a prank which was false info.
+The reason why sol is pissed at bleg in the newer pics u see in the doc is because bleg was bringing sols friends into the drama even tho they have nothing to do with it. like coal and dogfangs. (like what he said in whispers in the docs if you didnt see.) except for the friend thats in the fotos telling her its a prank which was false info.

 (Info im not sure if truthful or not.)